Divorce Magazine Canada & Life Changes Magazine

 Sound familiar?

-These are all things that we may have at one point or another said to our children, when trying to help them through feelings of hurt or confusion they may have felt from the other parent.
-If you are lucky enough to have a healthy co-parenting relationship, a relationship with open communication, collaboration, cooperation and both parents being able to prioritize their children’s needs, these phrases make sense.
-We would trust that the other parent would not want to intentionally cause emotional harm to their child and would work on helping them restore that relationship.
+These are all things that you may have at one point or another said to your children, when trying to help them through feelings of hurt or confusion they may have felt from the other parent.
+If you are lucky enough to have a healthy co-parenting relationship, with open communication collaboration and both parents being able to prioritize their children’s needs, these phrases make sense.
+You would trust that the other parent would not want to intentionally cause emotional harm to their child and would work towards helping them restore that relationship.

-Unfortunately for many of us, we are not parenting with a healthy co-parent.
+Unfortunately for many of you, you are not parenting with a healthy co-parent.
 When you share children with a parent that is high-conflict or psychologically unhealthy, these relatively benign phrases become anything but.
 They become gaslighting.

-So many of us struggle with balancing what we should tell our children and what not to.
-We are not supposed to ever speak badly of the other parent.
-Yet we also do not want to lie to our children.
-And further, if we try to make excuses for the other parent’s bad behavior and defend them, it undermines our children’s experiences and makes them question their own reality.
+So many parents struggle with balancing what you should tell your children and what you should not.
+You are not supposed to ever speak badly of the other parent.
+Yet you also do not want to lie to your children.
+And further, if you try to make excuses for the other parent’s bad behavior and defend them, it undermines your children’s experiences and makes them question their own reality.

-We validate their feelings.
-I have used phrases such as:
+You validate their feelings.
+Use phrases such as:

 “I’m sorry that happened to you”.